Skip to content

 ComfyUI in Olares uses a file structure that differs from the standard installation.
 This change allows models to be shared between ComfyUI and SD Web UI.

-When uploading external models manually or selecting a destination in Custom Download, it is important to place files into the correct subfolder.
+When uploading external models manually or selecting a destination in Custom Download, place files into the correct subfolder.

 TIP